We’re committed to promoting equality in all our activities and aim to provide an environment free from discrimination and unfair treatment.

 Building and Room Finder App

-The University has developed an app designed to provide you with directions from one building to another on campus.
-You can also get directions to particular rooms and it is linked to DisabledGo's website so you information on building access information.
-Building and Room Finder App
+The University has developed an app (available as a mobile app for students and as a desktop version) designed to provide you with directions from one building to another on campus.
+You can also get directions to particular rooms and it is linked to DisabledGo's website so you can get information on building access.
+The desktop version is available here Building and Room Finder App

 We have produced accessibility maps for our main campus.
 These highlight where there are accessible parking spaces and toilets.